State Law Guide · Updated January 2026

 Your Cancellation Rights

-Under Connecticut Extended Warranty Statute, Connecticut consumers have the right to cancel F&I products purchased from dealers.
+Under Connecticut Extended Warranty Statute, some F&I products sold in Connecticut may be cancellable or refundable, subject to their contract terms.
 After this period, you're still entitled to a pro-rata refund based on unused time or mileage.

 How It Works